Limonite: History

 Limonite was one of the earliest materials used as a pigment by humans, and can be seen in Neolithic cave paintings and pictographs.

 While the first iron ore was likely meteoric iron, and hematite was far easier to smelt, in Africa, where the first evidence of iron metallurgy occurs, limonite is the most prevalent iron ore.
 Before smelting, as the ore was heated and the water driven off, more and more of the limonite was converted to hematite.
 The ore was then pounded as it was heated above 1250 °C, at which temperature the metallic iron begins sticking together and non-metallic impurities are thrown off as sparks.
 Complex systems developed, notably in Tanzania, to process limonite.
 Nonetheless, hematite and magnetite remained the ores of choice when smelting was by bloomeries, and it was only with the development of blast furnaces in the 1st century BCE in China and about 1150 CE in Europe, that the brown iron ore of limonite could be used to best advantage.

 Bog iron ore and limonite were mined in the US, but this ended with the development of advanced mining techniques.

-Goldbearing limonite gossans were productively mined in the Shasta County, California mining district.
+Gold-bearing limonite gossans were productively mined in the Shasta County, California, mining district.
 Similar deposits were mined near Rio Tinto in Spain and Mount Morgan in Australia.
-In the Dahlonega gold belt in Lumpkin County, Georgia gold was mined from limonite-rich lateritic or saprolite soil.
+In the Dahlonega gold belt in Lumpkin County, Georgia, gold was mined from limonite-rich lateritic or saprolite soil (chemically weathered rock).

-As saprolite deposits have been exhausted in many mining sites, limonite has become the most prominent source of nickel for use in energy dense batteries.
+As saprolite deposits have been exhausted at many mining sites, limonite has become the most prominent source of nickel for energy-dense batteries.